💡Do you want to get e-mail notifications in case your camera goes offline?

-Consider either asking your ISP for a static IP address or use some DDNS service or use our AngelBox to overcome this once and for all.
+Consider either asking your ISP for a static IP address or using some DDNS service or using our AngelBox to overcome this once and for all.

 Check that the local IP address of the camera is still the same.
 If you reboot your router or if your camera is offline for a day or more, its IP address can change.
 In that case, update this IP address in your port forwarding rule in your router.

-To fix this completely, consider binding the MAC address of your camera to a single local IP address.
+To fix this completely, consider binding the MAC to the address of your camera to a single local IP address.